-NEM has great advantages for a homeowner or small system operator by allowing the customer to generate electric energy when the power is available and then consuming it at a time of convenience.
-For solar PV systems, solar panels are situated at an angle best identified to capture the greatest solar radiance, which typically covers noon to 4:00 PM in the afternoon.71 The customer can then "use" the electric energy at a time more convenient, such as in the late afternoon and evening.
+NEM has great advantages for a homeowner or small system operator by allowing the customer to generate electric energy when their system can and use the utility system when their system isn't available. power is available and then consuming it at a time of convenience.
+For solar PV systems, solar panels are situated at an angle best identified to capture the greatest solar radiance, which typically covers noon to 4:00 PM in the afternoon.
+In reality, most The customers earen't actually using the energy as it is being produced but are feeding the energy into the utility distribution system and banking their generation for later use in the then "use" the electric energy at a time more convenient, such as in the late afternoon and evening.
 Essentially, the customer is able to use the utility as a bank for energy.